 While you may not have time to wait before taking action, you should still call 911 first.
 They will send emergency responders.
 Some may be in your immediate vicinity and can arrive quickly to provide help.
 Also, depending on the situation, you may need the assistance of emergency medical professionals.

-If you are alone, however, the most recommend course of action is the smash the side window of your vehicle that is furthest away from your child or pet.
+If you are alone, however, the most recommend course of action is to smash a side window of your vehicle that is furthest away from your child or pet.
 From a structural standpoint, the glass on the side windows is less-resistant to breakage than the windshield is.
 Wrap your hand, if you can, and use whatever tools you have at your disposal to break that window.
 This could be as simple as a good-size rock if that is all you have available.
 If there are others around, call out for help.
 They might have tools in their vehicles that can help you break the window.
 Finally, don't aim for the center of the window.
 Go for the edge; that is the weakest part of the window.

-Nobody likes to get locked out if their vehicle.
+Nobody likes to get locked out of their vehicle.
 By taking a few precautionary steps, as well as knowing what to do in the face of such a situation, you will be prepared to act in a way that gets you back in the vehicle in the shortest amount of time and with the least amount of inconvenience.